-As reflected in the completion report and the recently submitted First 2018 Semi Annual Groundwater Monitoring Report, notwithstanding the effectiveness of the ERD injections to both shallow and deeper groundwater, it is evident that contaminants in shallow groundwater from off-site sources will continue over time to migrate onto and impact the groundwater beneath South Bayfront Site B. Thus, unless and until those off-site sources of contamination are addressed, there may need to be continued injections of ERD into the groundwater under South Bayfront Site B for the foreseeable future.
-One such off-site source is the Corporation Yard site discussed in section III.C. below, and as will be discussed, implicates the terms of the Chevron USA/Union Oil Settlement Agreement approved by the Settlement Order.
+As reflected in the completion report, the recently submitted First 2018 Semi Annual Groundwater Monitoring Report and 2019 Semi Annual Groundwater Monitoring Report, notwithstanding the effectiveness of the ERD injections to both shallow and deeper groundwater, it is evident that contaminants in groundwater from off-site sources will continue over time to migrate onto and impact the groundwater beneath Site B. Thus, in late 2019, additional injections of ERD were implemented and unless and until off-site sources of contamination from the Corporation Yard are addressed, there may need to be continued injections of ERD into the groundwater under Site B for the foreseeable future.
+As noted, one such off-site source is the Corporation Yard site discussed in section III.C. below and, as will be discussed, implicates the terms of the Chevron USA/Union Oil Settlement Agreement approved by the Settlement Order.